Potentii/Echoes/README.md

-# HTTP-comm
+# Echoes
-> HTTP-comm is a simple chat application made with node.js.
+> Echoes is a web chat application made with node.js
 >
 > This project has academic/study purposes only, so is not recommended to use it on other scenarios.

-## How does it works?
-Every instance of HTTP-comm actually is a client and a server, so it can send and receive requests.

-It sends messages with ajax, and receives it with an Express http server.

 ## Running
 You should have `Node.js` installed on your machine before trying to run this project.

+It also needs you to have a `MySQL` instance running on `port:3306` with `user:root, password:root`.
+- Run all sql scripts on 'server-app > sql' directory to setup the database.
-- Go to project directory, and install all dependencies:
+- Go to 'server-app' directory inside this project, and install all dependencies:
 ```sh
 $ npm install
 ```